 “It’s a beautiful thing to watch the figurative tides turn on this lighthouse,” said Nancy Patterson, president of the Maurice River Historical Society, who helped lead the restoration effort along with the Cumberland County Improvement Authority and the New Jersey Historic Trust.
 “But like the tides that come in and go back out slowly, things like this take time.
 But I think we’ve turned the corner on this place again creating a sense of pride for this community.”

 In an attempt to combat erosion and flooding, the state spent $460,000 in November 2019 to place sand-filled "geotubes" around the point as temporary protection.
 This measure has helped prevent some flooding, but more protection is needed.
-East Point Lighthouse closed in March 2021 after the preservation group's lease with the N.J.
+East Point Lighthouse closed in March 2021 after the preservation group’s lease with the N.J.
 Department of Environmental Protection expired.
-The lighthouse reopened in August 2021 under a temporary license that is good for two years.
+The lighthouse reopened in August 2021 under a temporary license that was good for two years.

 Head Keepers: William W. Yarrington (1849), Francis Elberson (1849 – 1853), Peter Souder (1853 – 1861), William Tice (1861 – 1867), Benjamin Tice (1867 – 1876), Gilbert Compton (1876 – 1887), Thomas Foster (1887 – 1891), Charles W. Norton (1891 – 1894), William Harrington (1894 – 1905), Linwood Spicer (1905 – 1911).